High School Diplomas and GEDs are NOT the Same.

 The GED may be a good fit for students who repeatedly struggled with high school and simply need a way to show they have fulfilled their high school requirement.
 It is not a good fit for students who are simply “tired” of high school, those who wish to go to college, or those who want full opportunities for advancement within their careers.
 Many employers now insist upon an accredited high school diploma before moving up past entry-level to any sort of management position.
 Even the local stock-person, mall cashier, or restaurant server is typically required to have a high school diploma before becoming an assistant or shift manager.
 What’s more, for those wishing to pursue trade school for jobs like mechanic, electrician, dental hygienist, computer programmer, or other positions, a high school diploma is a non-negotiable requirement.

 For students who have worked hard to be at the top of their academic classes, the GED will not reflect the level of learning they have achieved.
 Remember, it shows mastery of minimum requirements only.
 So, ambitious students who think the GED gets them to college coursework faster will quickly find that it limits their options rather than expanding them.
 In fact, for the vast majority of colleges and universities, a high school diploma is the best way for students to demonstrate they know what it takes to be a self-directed learner and play an active role in their own education.
 Very few students will graduate from high school with grades good enough for college without taking at least a little bit of personal responsibility for completing assignments on time and studying the course material.
 Without a high school diploma on hand for the college application process, the road to advancing your education becomes a lot slower and more difficult to navigate.
+Discover the benefits of obtaining a high school diploma and open doors to a brighter future.

 Citizens High School is a Smarter Way to Earn Your High School Diploma